highfidelity/hifi-docs-grav-content/02.create-and-explore/03.start-working-in-your-sandbox/02.server-settings-for-your-domain/docs.md

 ## Security

 You can use the Security settings to define who can can visit your domain, edit your domain, and add entities to your domain.
-In the navbar, go to **Security**.
+In the **Settings** dropdown menu, go to **Security**.

 ### Basic Security